Can Babies Sleep in a Swing?

 Quite a few babies tend to experience harm in the form of bruises and bumps, while an unlucky few might even experience fatal entanglement due to the swing straps, ending in suffocation.
 If the material of the swing itself is not up to the mark, it can break and lead to further injuries, too.

-How to Break the Baby’s Habit of Sleeping in a Swing
+How to Break the Baby’s Habit of Sleeping in a Swing?

 If you are looking for ways to change the habits of your little one, you are in for some good news – it’s not too late.
-There are some simple ways that can help you break that habit and allow your baby to sleep properly in his crib or the bed without worries.
+There are some simple ways that can help you break that habit and allow your baby to sleep properly in his crib or bed without worries.

 1. Continue With Nap Transitions as Often as Possible